vcali02/practice-car-lot/README.md

 When the user changes the dropdown, the list of cars should filter.
 When the user types a model name in the box, the list should filter.
-If both are used at the same time, the list should be filtered by both.
+If *BOTH* are used at the same time, the list should be filtered by *BOTH*.

 ### BONUS!

-- MAKE THE NEW CAR LISTING PERSIST

 - EDIT A LISTING AND HAVE THE CHANGE REFLECT ON THE SCREEN